+Pacific College is proud to offer this brief history of acupuncture to help people make an informed decision about becoming a certified acupuncturist.
 A doctorate in acupuncture and Oriental medicine has been a goal of the profession since its beginnings in the late 1970s.
 At that time, however, the maturity of the educational institutions and the regulatory environment made it a goal with only a distant completion date.
 Throughout the 1990s, the colleges continually increased their expertise and resources and the doctoral project gathered momentum.
 Finally, by May 2000, standards for the post-graduate doctorate, the Doctor of Acupuncture and Oriental Medicine (DAOM), were approved by the Accreditation Commission of Acupuncture and Oriental Medicine (ACAOM).
 Entrance to the DAOM required a master’s degree in acupuncture and Oriental medicine.

+Every brief history of acupuncture should include a discussion of how these programs evolved.
 It was not long after that leaders in the field began conceptualizing an entry-level doctorate, also called a first professional doctorate: a degree that students would enter after completing undergraduate prerequisite courses.
 Beginning late in 2002, the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM), along with ACAOM and our other associations, considered the feasibility of and standards for the entry-level doctorate.
 The degree standards were eventually established a decade later, in February 2013.